Elena Mikhnenko: Life in France

+Forced labour and exile

-In 1939, Elena graduated from secondary school.
-But following the Nazi invasion of France, she was conscripted into forced labour and transferred to Berlin.
-On 14 August 1945, after the fall of Berlin, she was then arrested by the Soviets and transferred to Kyiv.
-While imprisoned in the Ukrainian capital, she slapped a fellow inmate after they asked if her father was "the renowned bandit".
+In 1939, Elena graduated from secondary school and got a job in textile manufacturing.
+Following the Nazi invasion of France, she was conscripted into forced labour and transferred to Berlin, where she worked as a drafter for Siemens and as a German-French translator.
+She was followed there by her mother, who tried unsuccessfully to return to Ukraine.
+Ida Mett claimed they were killed in an air raid on Berlin, but this was quickly confirmed to be untrue following the end of the war.
+On 14 August 1945, after the fall of Berlin, Elena and her mother were arrested by the Soviet state security and transferred to Kyiv.
+While imprisoned in the Ukrainian capital, Elena slapped a fellow inmate after they asked if her father was "the renowned bandit".

-She was eventually sentenced to five years for "anti-Soviet agitation" and subsequently exiled to Jambyl, in the Kazakh Soviet Socialist Republic.
-While surveilled by the authorities, she turned to manual labour in the city's canteens, factories and pig farms, but was often dismissed after her employers learnt that her father was Nestor Makhno.
-This fact also kept her single for most of her life, as men would often leave her upon discovering her father's identity.
-Following the death of Stalin, she was joined in Jambyl by her mother, but it had been so long since they'd been together that they did not recognize each other upon Kuzmenko's arrival.
+Elena was accused of collaboration with the Nazis, which she denied and which state security service could not prove.
+Although also found to be uninformed about her father's past activities in Ukraine, Elena was sentenced to five years for "anti-Soviet agitation" and subsequently exiled to Jambyl, in the Kazakh Soviet Socialist Republic.

+While surveilled by the authorities, she found employment doing manual labour in the city's canteens, factories and pig farms.
+She was often blocked from promotions, or even dismissed, after her employers learnt that her father was Nestor Makhno.
+This fact also kept her single for most of her life, as men often left her upon discovering her father's identity.